HParker/puzzleengine/readme.md

 # Disclaimer before you continue

-This is a Work in progress. the majority of example puzzles work (except rigid bodies, realtime games, sounds and some prelude fields)
+This is a Work in progress. the majority of example puzzles work (except rigid bodies, sounds)

 But if this project is interesting to you, consider contributing!
 Making a new implementation of PuzzleScript is a huge undertaking.
 I look forward to making puzzles with you.

 ## Puzzles known to work

+- Stumper test puzzle
+- Simple Block Pushing Game
 - EYE EYE EYE
 - Match 3 Block Push
 - Block Faker